SAM3-I: Segment Anything with Instructions: Promptable Instruction Segmentation

 \section{Promptable Instruction Segmentation}

-We extend the PCS paradigm to a more expressive instruction-following setting, which we term Promptable Instruction Segmentation (PIS).
-We formulate the instructions into three progressively finer hierarchical levels: \begin{itemize} \item \textit{i) Concept instruction} represents the most atomic form, expressed as short noun phrases (NPs) consistent with SAM3. \item \textit{ii) Simple instruction} retains explicit NP mentions but augments them with additional referring conditions such as attributes, spatial cues, or local context. \item \textit{iii) Complex instruction} removes explicit NP references and instead requires the model to identify targets by interpreting functions, actions, affordance, or broader contextual semantics. \end{itemize} Together, these three levels establish a unified hierarchy that enables SAM-I to unify concept-level understanding and instruction-level reasoning within the SAM family.
+We extend the PCS paradigm to a more expressive instruction-following setting, which we term Promptable Instruction Segmentation (\textbf{PIS}).
+We formulate instructions into three progressively finer hierarchical levels: \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=1pt] \item \textit{i) Concept instruction} represents the most atomic form, expressed as short NPs compatible with SAM3. \item \textit{ii) Simple instruction} retains explicit NP mentions while incorporating additional referring conditions such as attributes, spatial relations, or local context. \item \textit{iii) Complex instruction} removes explicit NP references and instead requires the model to identify targets by interpreting functions, actions, affordance, or broader contextual semantics. \end{itemize} These three levels establish a hierarchy that enables SAM-I to unify concept-level understanding and instruction-level reasoning within the SAM family.